List of Stargirl characters: Cindy Burman / Shiv

 In season three, Cindy works on a positive approach on her life as she helps an old lady with her groceries and has re-enrolled in Blue Valley High School.
-When the JSA find Shiv near a dead Gambler, Shiv states that she wasn't the one who killed him.
+When the JSA find Shiv near a dead Gambler, Shiv states that she was not the one who killed him.
 While in the ISA's headquarters, Cindy drank something that was in her father's book and works to get into Gambler's laptop.
 She found the blackmail information on the Crocks, but has a hard time getting into Dragon King's files.
 Cindy informs Sylvester of this as he declines her assistance.
 After the incident where S.T.R.I.P.E. had to break up a fight between Sylvester and the Crocks at a grocery store, Courtney warns Shiv that she will be off the team if she does anything like that again.
 It is revealed that Cindy is starting to transform into a reptilian form due to the effect of her father's experiments on her throughout her childhood as she starts to notice scales forming on her arms.
 Cindy successfully uses one of Gambler's devices to get into his laptop and find the location of one of her father's secret labs.
 After denying Mike and Jakeem's latest offer, Cindy later caught Wildcat sneaking into her house to put Gambler's laptop back which led to a cat fight that Hourman joined in.
 When Stargirl broke up the fight and the scales on Cindy's arm are shown, Cindy still denies not killing Gambler and states that she was trying to use the information to find her father's lab to find a cure for the advancing reptilian condition that started after she was rescued from the Shadowlands.
 In addition, Cindy revealed to Wildcat and Hourman that Courtney was seeing Cameron.
 Mike and Jakeem later run into Cindy after fleeing from a white gorilla.
 She assumes that the white gorilla was one of her father's creations as she directs them to a road that will lead them back into Blue Valley.
 Cindy later visited Mike and Jakeem at Jakeem's house where she finally allows them to let them help.
 Though she disagrees with the Young All-Stars name.
 When they find one of Dragon King's labs, they find Dragon King's body and that he transplated his brain into Ultra-Humanite's body while also placing Ultra-Humanite's brain into Sylvester Pemberton's body.
 Shiv struggles against her father until Thunderbolt grant's Jakeem's wish and turns Dragon King into a white gorilla plush toy.

-10 years later, Cindy is mentioned by Shade to be part of the JSA under the title of Dragon Queen.
+Ten years later, Cindy is mentioned by Shade to be part of the JSA under the title of Dragon Queen.